 We have increased our range of promotional materials to allow us to better approach and appeal to prospective students in areas of social deprivation and we will continue to work to ensure that our promotional material is appropriate.
-We have not so far attracted many BME applicants and we have not, until recently, had the resources available to employ additional staff experienced in these areas of recruitment.
 We shall continue to enhance our range of information services, both paper and web based, to ensure that they demonstrate that we welcome non-standard entrants.
 We will provide and publicise bursaries for these students to encourage them to feel that the College is affordable for them.